-- Legal affordable housing strategies are able to be implemented within existing legislative frameworks; - Economically feasible strategies will not unduly constrain market development of housing; - Appropriately located strategies will prioritise affordable housing developments around key urban centres with good access to services that are likely to be required by a low income and aging population, understanding that this need will increase with ongoing demographic change; - Socially sustainable affordable housing developments will be designed and located so as to promote social diversity and equity, including being well integrated with the existing community and urban fabric, and (in the case of larger developments) as part of mixed tenure and/or mixed use developments where possible; - Engagement and partnerships affordable housing strategies will often require excellent community engagement and partnerships to ensure that developments are appropriate to local needs, and make the best use of community resources.
+- Legal affordable housing strategies are able to be implemented within existing legislative frameworks; - Economically feasible strategies will not unduly constrain market development of housing; - Appropriately located strategies will prioritise affordable housing developments around key urban centres with good access to services that are likely to be required by a low income and aging population, understanding that this need will increase with ongoing demographic change; - Socially sustainable affordable housing developments will be designed and located so as to promote social diversity and equity, including being well integrated with the existing community and urban fabric, and (in the case of larger developments) as part of mixed tenure and/or mixed use developments where possible.
+Housing will be designed to respond to cultural needs (where appropriate) and meet the future expectations and preferences of prospective residents; - Engagement and partnerships affordable housing strategies will often require excellent community engagement and partnerships to ensure that developments are appropriate to local needs, and make the best use of community resources.